 I hope you had a good week!

-In the words of Jerome Powell, “time will tell” how this all plays out.
+Although it could still run further, the old saying “buy low, sell high” seems to validate taking some profit following an upswing in a range-bound market.
 If you would like to learn more about our methods, and join me for more analysis in real-time, head to milliondollartraders.com and check out MDT course and Trading Club pages where you can preview everything that we cover.

-In the meantime, why not head over to our YouTube Channel for our latest FREE videos which I will be bringing to you each week in 2021!
+In the meantime, why not head over to our YouTube Channel for our latest FREE videos!
 As there’s no charge for this content, it would be great if you could support the channel by leaving a comment and subscribing.

 Have a great weekend,

 Disclaimer: For educational purposes only.
 Even though we do our best to provide reliable data, you should not trade based on this information.